-RPT-Fitch Rates Franshion's USD Notes 'BBB-'
+RPT-Fitch rates Franshion's USD notes 'BBB-'

 Significant growth in development: Franshion's contracted sales from property development rose to HKD11.2bn in H113 from HKD5.6bn in H112, reflecting a significant ramp-up of its development business, particularly in Meixi Lake, Changsha, capital of Hunan province.
 Franshion also increased its land bank to 6.9 million square metres (sq m) at end-2012 from 4.1 million sq m at end-2011.

-Active property development has continued in H213, and Fitch believes Franshion is likely to achieve its annual sales target.
+Active property development has continued in H213, which Fitch believes is likely to achieve its annual sales target.

 Stable recurring income: Recurring income from the company's investment property and hotels business has had more subdued growth - HKD1.7bn in H113 versus HKD1.6bn in H112.
 Fitch does not expect faster growth in recurring income within the next 12 months, until substantial new investment properties - including the Nanjing International Center acquired in February 2013 - start to contribute to this segment.
 This is because of slower growth in office rentals and the call from the Chinese government for less overt public spending in 2013.